spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-warehouse-user-management-feature.md

 1. In the Back Office, navigate to **Users&nbsp;<span aria-label="and then">></span> Users**.
 2. Create a new user or edit an existing one.
-3. Make sure that User form contains the checkbox with the **This user is a warehouse user** label.
+3. Make sure that the user form has the **This user is a warehouse user** checkbox.
 4. Select the checkbox and submit the form.
 5. Make sure that for the given user, in the **User** table, the **Assign Warehouses** button is displayed.
-6. Logout from the Back Office and try to log in as warehouse user.
+6. Log out from the Back Office and try to log in as a warehouse user.
-7. Make sure that the warehouse user is unable to login back to the Back Office.
+7. Make sure that the warehouse user can't log in back to the Back Office.

 {% endinfo_block %}

-Enable the Backend API by registering the plugin:
+2. Enable the Backend API by registering the plugin:

 | PLUGIN                                               | SPECIFICATION                                                | PREREQUISITES | NAMESPACE                                                   |
 |------------------------------------------------------|--------------------------------------------------------------|---------------|-------------------------------------------------------------|